Add

 Internal communication

-How to create your blog on Webflow?
+How do you create your blog on Webflow?

 Here are the steps to create a blog effectively on Webflow: